 Expectations for self-evaluation of the SIAMS schedule have changed.
-It is good practice for schools to carry our Self Evaluation of their development as a church school, with the focus being on the impact of their Christian vision.
+It is good practice for schools to carry out a self evaluation of their development as a church school, with the focus being on the impact of their Christian vision.

 SIAMS Support and Training

 The Education Team provides a comprehensive suite of courses for both school leaders and governors to support them in their SIAMS self-evaluation process and to prepare for their SIAMS inspection.
-Please see the training page, link below.
+Please see the training page.